DinoChiesa/Apigee-GCP-Logging-Example/README.md

 }
 ```

-That access token can then be used against the Stackdriver APIs.
+That access token can then be used against the Operations logging APIs.

-The point here is that a system that logs to Stackdriver must obtain and cache the access token, and must be able to obtain new access tokens on expiry.
+The point here is that a system that logs to Operations must obtain and cache
+the access token, and must be able to obtain new access tokens on expiry.

-Once the system has a valid access token, it can invoke the Stackdriver API for logging.
+Once the system has a valid access token, it can invoke the Operations API for
+logging.
 That looks like this:

 ```
 POST https://logging.googleapis.com/v2/entries:write